DeactivatedWhatSoever/NSL/me/effective_debugging.md

 * Triage issues and schedule your work based on the priority and severity of each issue
 * Document your progress through the issue-tracking system

+## Use Focused Queries to Search the Web for Insights into Your Problem
+First of all, I think it’s best to get some techniques of searching the web.
+Adding “” to give exact matching searches, filetypes, etc.
+ The more important thing to get is, knowing how to ask a question.
+If you want to let others to give you good answers, you must give them a good question.
+Try to make a reproducible code snippet and give all the environmental variables that you can offer.
+Remember, polite all the way!
+ If there’s a bug in an open source project, try to find the issue-tracking system, GitHub issues, and then give the author your question.
+Remember, polite!

+### Things to Remember
+* Perform a web search regarding error messages by enclosing them in double quotes
+* Value the answers from StackExchange sites
+* If all else fails, post your own question or open an issue

 #reading/books